-American Honey is a drama road film directed by Andrea Arnold which stars Sasha Lane and Shia LaBeouf in leading roles.
+American Honey is a drama directed by Andrea Arnold which stars Sasha Lane and Shia LaBeouf in leading roles.
 Lane plays the character of Star, an impoverished teenager who joins a group of misfits travelling across the United States selling magazines by any means necessary in order to survive and live.
 LaBeouf plays Jake, who is Lane’s eccentric, cocky mentor and love interest.

 My Knowledge and Expectation of American Honey

 This was a film which had gained quite a bit of buzz coming out of Cannes and Toronto Film Festival.
 Indeed, it won Cannes Film Festival’s Jury Prize, with particular praise going towards Sasha Lane’s performance in the film.
 Moreover, film critics/pundits whose views I highly respect and admire found American Honey to be a very pleasant experience.
 As such, I was keen on seeing this film.

 On the whole, I found the film to be weird but enjoyable in parts.
 Certainly, Lane and LaBeouf are very charismatic and captivating in the film.
 Remarkably, this is Lane’s debut in a film although you would never suspect that while you’re watching American Honey as her performance is that impressive and believable.
 If she can keep up this standard of acting then she has a very promising career in front of her.
 Her relationship with LaBeouf was one of the most engrossing in the film.